 I’ve been a Twitter user for more than five years.
 In that period, I’ve amassed nearly 25,000 followers, and fired off more than 200,000 tweets.
 I’ve made friends, I started a new career, I got a new job, I became co-host of an award-winning podcast, and I moved to a new city—all through or because of connections that I made on Twitter.

 Increasingly, however, I’ve begun to loathe Twitter.
 What began as a fun way to pass the time and form connections with people online became an exercise in personal fortitude.
-I open my Twitter client, preemptively wincing at the litany of racist and sexist slurs that usually await me from anonymous keyboard warriors whose only purpose on Twitter is to disrupt, harass, and abuse.
+I open my Twitter app, preemptively wincing at the litany of racist and sexist slurs that usually await me from anonymous keyboard warriors whose only purpose on Twitter is to disrupt, harass, and abuse.

 Not that Twitter —or indeed the Internet as a whole—hasn’t always been fraught with assholes.
 Look at the comments on most news articles posted on Yahoo! or videos posted on YouTube—they’re an apocalyptic wasteland for the misspelled racist and misogynist ramblings of people so wretched that they should be loaded into a cannon and shot directly into the sun.

 But it’s easy to avoid the degenerate online commentariat as a whole—you can just avoid reading the comments.

 But on Twitter, the hate-filled invective spewed by the dregs of society awaits you in your notifications.
 It’s personal and there’s no avoiding it.

 In my five years on Twitter, I’ve been called “nigger” so many times that it barely registers as an insult anymore.
 And when combined with the standard sexist slurs that routinely get lobbed at women on Twitter, let’s just say that my “nigger cunt” cup runneth over.